Written By: Kristin Baird, RN, BSN, MHA

 I once coached a PXP through this process.
 Initially, she felt she already knew the solutions and just needed the nurses to do what she told them to do.
 That’s an exercise in failure and futility.
 Instead, as part of the coaching, I asked her to take time to listen and learn before handing out the plan.
 She learned that nurses wanted more training and skill building.
 Telling them to make hourly rounds wasn’t a first step in this improvement process.
 These nurses wanted to understand the how and why of rounding first.
 They also felt valued when administration dedicated resources to their training.

-3) Determine how you will stay the course when things go south or
+3) Determine how you will stay the course when things go south or slip a bit

 Improving the patient experience is an effort to achieve progress, not perfection.
 You will not see a straight-line path to perfect performance.
 Instead, you will likely see fits and starts, boosts and bumps.
 It’s important to establish a process and methods for quickly spotting signs of backsliding so that you can quickly take action or do a course correction.
 Be prepared to reinvigorate people on the front lines when progress slows or declines.
 Engage leaders and give them tools they can use to get back on track.
 Using the right metrics will help you ensure that you’re monitoring the right data to help you take action.
 For instance, if hourly rounding is a tactic you have instituted to help stay connected to your patients, waiting for HCAHPS scores to evaluate your progress gives you information way too late.
 Instead, monitoring a metric like daily completion rate of hourly rounds helps identify areas where course correction may be required.
 Whether or not nurses are rounding on an hourly basis is a leading indicator that will impact HCAHPS scores—a lagging indicator.